ogarcia/sysdweb/README.md

 /api/v1/<service>/journal/200
 ```

-In the example defined above all valid enpoins are.
+In the example defined above all valid endpoints are.

 ```
 http://127.0.0.1:10080/api/v1/ngx/start